-Below are six of the best tools currently available for finding Open Access and Open Educational Resources.
+Below are five of the best tools currently available for finding Open Access and Open Educational Resources.

 “BASE is one of the world’s most voluminous search engines especially for academic web resources.
 BASE provides more than 120 million documents from more than 6,000 sources.
 You can access the full texts of about 60% of the indexed documents for free (Open Access).
 BASE is operated by Bielefeld University Library.”